Massachusetts Security Deposit Law

 Landlords in Massachusetts may be allowed to keep all or a portion of a tenant’s security deposit for the following reasons:

 - Any unpaid real estate taxes that the tenant was obligated to pay.

 - Damage in excess of normal wear and tear.

-When You Must Return a Tenant’s Security Deposit in Massachusetts
+When You Must Return a Tenant’s Security Deposit

 The security deposit, less any deductions, must be returned to the tenant 30 days after the end of the tenancy.
 If any deductions have been made, the landlord must provide the tenant with an itemized list of deductions including nature of the damage, cost to repair the damage and any associated receipts.

-What Happens to the Security Deposit If You Sell Your Property
+What Happens to the Security Deposit If You Sell